TessKonwisarz/Portfolio/README.md

 ## Coding Pandas DataFrame
 An example of code I wrote to format a [course schedule using pandas dataframe](CS_pd_df.md).

-## Data Interpretation for Research
+## Examples of Data Manipulation for Interpretation

 ### Cleaning Dataset
 Dataset imported from [Kaggle](https://www.kaggle.com)